abdulazeem-tk4vr/DeepRL_ArcadeGames/README.md

 # PingPong_Reinforced
-Using deep reinforcement learning to simulate games and achieving results through optimizations.
+Using deep reinforcement learning to simulate games and achieving results through optimizations.<br>
+DQN optimized by adding a DDQN agent.